-Below you’ll find a list of recent case results for Kentucky personal injury attorney Tad Thomas of Thomas Law Offices.
+Below you’ll find a list of case results from the personal injury attorneys of Thomas Law Offices.

 *Disclaimer: We are proud of the results we have obtained over the years for our clients.
 But, it is important to note that the facts of every case are different and your case may or may not result in the same outcome of any other particular case.
 Factors such as changes in law, location of your case, the effectiveness of witnesses and many other factors may positively or negatively affect your case.